FiMcMahon/shannon_allotments/README.md

 ## Existing Features
 ### Home
-The bottom of the page contains an address and map to Craig's studio should the user want to visit.
+The bottom of the page contains a location map the user want to visit.
 #### Navigational Bar
-Heading each page top, it’s fully responsive and toggles to a neat hamburger menu.
-It contains links to all pages, reachable at any time within the user's journey through the site.
+Heading each page top, it’s responsive and links to all pages, reachable at any time within the user's journey through the site.

 #### Footer
 At the bottom of all pages, is the footer.
 It’s minimal in style and contains the centralised social media links, opening in separate tabs for a great UX.